TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/10GettingStarted/20BasicConfiguration/40UsingSiteSets/ImplementSiteSets.md

 They replace many older static TypoScript includes and simplify configuration management for multi-site TYPO3 installations.

+## Real World Scenario
+You’re building multiple websites for the same company.
+Each site should share a default page setup, meta tags, and some backend configuration (for example some RTE settings).
+Instead of copying code manually, you’ll create a Site Set called `my-vendor/base` that can be reused anywhere.

 ## Learning objective

 After completing this tutorial, you will be able to: